siegebell/scope-info/README.md

 # Scope Info

-An extension for vscode to displays the TextMate scope upon hovering over text.
+An extension for vscode to display the TextMate scope upon hovering over text.